How to start a residential cleaning business

-A cleaning business is a popular choice for sole traders.
-In theory all you need is a sponge, a bottle of Flash and some good old elbow grease.
-The reality is often far more complicated.
+A residential cleaning business is one of the three main types of cleaning company, and a popular business idea for sole traders.
+In theory all you need is a sponge, a bottle of Flash and some good old elbow grease – although the reality is often far more complicated!

 Running a cleaning business of any real size will require impeccable administrative skills.
 If you want to make any real profit you will need to be juggling hundreds or even thousands of clients, so meticulous appointment records must be kept.

 If you're a little nervous about your own business skills then a franchise might be well-suited way to start a business for you.
 The cleaning industry is a popular one for franchisors and there are a lot of opportunities out there to buy a readymade and branded model in this area (you can read more about what's involved in our guide to how to start a domestic cleaning franchise).
 However, if your business really takes off you may find a franchise too restrictive for your liking.
 You'll have to weigh up all the pros and cons before deciding to go it alone completely or opt for a franchise.
 Buying a franchise with Time For You, one of the biggest domestic cleaning franchises in the UK, typically costs around £12,000.
 Sarah Jackson, an entrepreneur now running successful care and networking companies in Milton Keynes, was a key franchisee between 2005 and 2011.
 She told us: “I'd definitely recommend [the franchising] system because the back-up is there if you need it.
 The formula is exact, and if you follow it the business flies.”

 2.Calculate the costs of starting a residential cleaning business